-“LATITUDES UTÓPICAS [Utopian Places] is an exhibition that brings together the preliminary studies and proposals of 20 artists currently participating in the art project at the Jardín Botánico Culiacán (JBC), the botanical garden of Culiacán, Sinaloa.
-The JBC project itself was curated by Patrick Charpenel and consists of 35 pieces specifically planned for the site that are intended to be reflective of the concerns, problems and ways-of-life of the inhabitants of Culiacan.
-Of the 35 pieces, there are some that are still in production.
+Latitudes Utópicas [Utopian Places] is an exhibition that brings together the preliminary studies and proposals of twenty artists currently participating in the art project at the Jardín Botánico Culiacán (JBC), the botanical garden of Culiacán, Sinaloa.
+The JBC project itself was curated by Patrick Charpenel and consists of thirty five pieces specifically planned for the site that are intended to be reflective of the concerns, problems and ways-of-life of the inhabitants of Culiacán.
+Of the thirty five pieces, there are some that are still in production.